 After a high-speed aborted takeoff, brake temperatures will be elevated; subsequent aborted takeoffs or other high-energy use of the brakes may cause brake overheat, failure and possibly even fire.
 A 25-minute cooling time is recommended following high-energy use of the brake system before attempting to conduct operations that may require further high-energy braking.
-Brake temperature indicator should be inspected prior to flight following a high-energy brake event (refer to Preflight Walk-Around Checklist for detail).
+Brake temperature indicator should be inspected prior to flight following a high-energy brake event.
+Refer to Section 4, Preflight Inspection Checklist for additional detail.